 Theatre/Film Projects which help raise understanding of BPD.
 These projects are not solely for people with BPD.
 We join with local arts professionals and artists/actors.

-Creative Educational Workshops which help participants to express their personal thoughts and feelings about BPD, learn more about the condition and learn ways to sensitively relate to someone with BPD.
+Creative Educational Workshops which are aimed health care professionals/students and carers/family/friends of people with BPD.
+The session helps participants to express their personal thoughts and feelings about BPD, learn more about the condition and learn ways to sensitively relate to someone with BPD.

-Art Group for Adults with BPD which runs on a bi-monthly basis - a relaxed creative space focussing on the positive aspects of who we are.
+Art Group and Writing Group for Adults with BPD which run on a monthly basis - a relaxed creative space focussing on the positive aspects of who we are.

 General Awareness Raising.
 We have information stands at community events and hold events/fundraisers which are all to raise awareness.
 We also release articles and share relevant information on our website and social media.